Clinician working at a computer

 Who can refer?

-• The Physiotherapy Service accepts referrals from registered healthcare professionals and the Physical Disability Support Service (PDSS).
+The Physiotherapy Service accepts referrals from registered healthcare professionals and the Birmingham City Council Schools Physical Support Team (PST).

 Referrals will be accepted for Developmental and Neurological Concerns in: